 Bank - It is not unusual for a bank to support one partner in a new venture, while pursuing the other/s for repayment from a failed business!
 Often, only the bank will know the true position with regard the liquidity, or otherwise, of the partners.
 A properly researched partnership agreement should protect against that eventuality.
 IBAS receives many letters protesting against the way in which the bank is demanding payment, using the joint and several clauses.
 Unfortunately, it is not unknown for a bank to make a ‘mistake’ and seek to enforce security to which it is not fully entitled!
 Preventing any such ‘mistake’ should be a major priority for any business.
 Specialist help is necessary as this is not DIY territory!

 The solution is to be wise before the event, not after.
-Large companies have specialists on the payroll to advise.
+Large companies have specialists to advise.
 Small business cannot afford that luxury, but neither can they afford to do nothing.
 Failure is extremely costly.
 Prevention is not. - Eddy Weatherill IBAS

 Independent Banking Advisory Service (IBAS) - launched in 1992 as a specialist business banking membership organization assisting bank customers with UK business banking account loan disputes and business banking debt disputes with their bank.
 Our analysis and investigation of business bank loans, bank accounts, banking contracts, business banking account facilities and banking debt recovery information has been instrumental in our member's success.